-The United Church of Canada L'Église Unie du Canada Financial Resources Handbook: Abbreviated Edition Updated January 2019
+The United Church of Canada L'Église Unie du Canada Financial Resources Handbook (revised November 2021)

-Copyright © 2019 The United Church of Canada L'Église Unie du Canada
+Copyright © 2021 The United Church of Canada L'Église Unie du Canada the Creative Commons licence.

 The content of this resource is licensed under the Creative Commons Attribution Non-commercial No Derivatives (by-nc-nd) Licence.

-To view a copy of this licence, visit http://creativecommons.org/licenses/by-nc-nd/2.5/ca. Any copy must include the United Church copyright notice and the Creative Commons licence.
+To view a copy of this licence, visit http://creativecommons.org/licenses/by-ncnd/2.5/ca. Any copy must include the United Church copyright notice and